Camden Council area

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in Camden Council area in 2011 compared to Greater Sydney shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) and a lower proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in Camden Council area in 2016 compared to Greater Sydney shows that there was a lower proportion of people earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income people (those earning less than $500 per week).

 The major differences between Camden Council area's individual incomes and Greater Sydney's individual incomes were: